 This question reminds us of the many things that can cause a driveline vibration.
 The driveshaft companion flange connects the driveshaft to the differential pinion gear.
 If a driveshaft vibration is suspected, inspect the flange for any damage or looseness.
 Always mark the companion flange to the driveshaft flange before removing the driveshaft.
-This will insure that the two surfaces are placed back in their original positions.
+This mark ensures that the two surfaces are installed in their original positions.

 Check the flange for runout by placing a dial gauge on the flange surface and rotating the flange.
 Little tolerance is allowed, check for specifications before proceeding.

-If the driveshaft is suspected of excessive runout, shut down the engine and make sure the shaft is not rotating.
+To check the driveshaft for excessive runout, shut down the engine and make sure the shaft is not rotating.
 Place a dial gauge at the center and both ends of the driveshaft and turn it with your hand.
-Check the measurements taken against manufacturer's specifications before replacement.
-A damaged or bent driveshaft is replaced with a new one.
+Compare the measurements taken with the manufacturer's specifications before considering replacement.
+Replace a damaged or bent driveshaft.